What Does The Real Bees Knees Mean?

 Would You Like To Own A Beehive?

 Please don’t shoo them away or spray your flowers with insecticides.
-Think of the bee… after a long hard day of gathering pollen, going home to an empty hive.
+Think of the bee… after a long hard day of gathering pollen, he could go home to an empty hive.

 My friend moved to an acreage and inherited a beehive.
 The seller showed her how to gather the honey and care for the bees.

-Honey is a pure food and does not rot or go bad.
+Honey is a pure food and cannot rot or go bad.
 The tomb of Tutankhamun had jars of honey stacked in the crypt, to comfort him on his journey to another life.

-That honey was 2,000 years old, and it was still fresh and ready to eat!
+That honey was 2,000 years old when archeologists opened that tome and was still fresh and ready to eat!

 Bees can “dance”; maybe because they have “knees”?

-They do the Waggle Dance!
-Yes, that is the actual name used by researchers and scientists!
+They do the Waggle Dance – that is what the researchers and scientists call it.

 After foraging for pollen or nectar, when the worker bee returns to the hive, she does the “waggle” to let the other bees know where she went to gather the pollen.

-This waggling indicates how far a good source of pollen is from the hive and in which direction they should fly.
+This waggling indicates how far a good pollen source is from the hive and in which direction they should fly.

 The duration of the “waggle” tells the other bees the distance the food source is from the hive.
-Like magic.
-I have no words for this.
+This is magic and I have no more words.

-This “waggle” should NOT become popular at a wedding.
+This “waggle” should NOT become popular at a wedding… please.

 (wiki talks about the “waggle”)

-Just think of this the next time you spread honey on your toasted bagel and call someone a “bee-brain”.
-I just wish people were as smart as bees.
+Just think of the waggle the next time you spread honey on your toasted bagel and call someone a “bee-brain”.

-We would have fewer people lost because they refuse to ask for directions!
+If we were as smart as bees, fewer people would get lost because they refuse to ask for directions!

 Why don’t people have such strange and magical talents?
-Is it because we think at a higher level?… That’s a topic for debate.
+I heard it’s because we think at a higher level… that’s a topic for debate.

-We can make things, but not a real beehive.
-We can’t make honey without that Honey Belly they have.
+We can’t make a real beehive and we can’t make honey without that Honey Belly bees have.
 And we’re not very good at pollinating – not compared to the bees.

 One in every three bites that we eat or drink requires a pollinator.
 A Bee!